IS303-Steffen/p03-hair-salon/README.md

     - Then using that information and the phone number originally entered, create a new customer in the database, and store the customer object in a variable.

 4. Choose a hairstyle and stylist
-    - New customers, or returning customers that didn't respond `Y` to using their previous choices, need to choose a hairstyle and stylist.
+    - New customers, existing customers that don't have any appointment data, or returning customers that didn't respond `Y` to using their previous choices, need to choose a hairstyle and stylist.
     - First, choose a hairstyle
         - You can use the included dictionary's keys as the choices for hairstyle
             - ```